Like an idiot, I joined 165,000 other gadget-obsessed technologists, marketers, influencers, hucksters, and assorted others at CES 2017 last week.

 All three were very much in evidence at CES 2017, with more cheap VR headsets that allow you to hold your phone a couple inches from your face and notice how pixelated that supposedly higher-definition-than-definition screen actually is than VR companies that will actually survive until next year’s show.

-But the Zeiss employees almost confirmed that Apple’s iPhone 8 will do augmented reality, my friend Robert Scoble says, so that will likely be yuge this year.
+But the Zeiss employees almost confirmed that Apple’s iPhone 8 will do augmented reality.

 7: Wireless everything